 Fibrocystic change of the breast

 Fibrocystic change (FCC) is a term used to describe a group of non-cancerous changes that often develop together in the breast.
 These changes include cysts, fibrosis, apocrine metaplasia, and adenosis.
 It is a common finding seen in up to 60% of reproductive-aged women.
-Another name for FCC is fibrocystic disease.
+Another name for this condition is fibrocystic disease.

 Breast Fibrocystic Change